dominictarr/redis-raw/readme.markdown

 `reply` may be a primitive or an array. if `err` is from redis, `err` will be a `string`.

+If there is a unexpected disconnection,
+all callbacks that have not been answered will get an error.

  * RedisRaw does not stringify objects for you. <em>do your own json</em>

 ## Pub Sub